 Katy Pearson has been the Breck Middle School counselor since 2007.
 She is certified in K-12 Special Education and holds Masters degrees in Educational Leadership and Counseling.
 Prior to working at Breck, Katy has worked in the field of education for the past 30 years as a special education teacher, an Outward Bound instructor, and a counselor at the University of Minnesota.
 In her role at Breck, Katy works with students, parents and faculty to facilitate problem solving, life balance, conflict resolution, and life skills, She has extensive knowledge of the dynamics of adolescence and is a reassuring presence and resource for students, parents and teachers.
 Katy oversees the Be a Mustang program, which encourages and enhances a positive community culture within the Middle School.
 Her career passion is the study of resilience.
 She enjoys leading workshops on this topic, helping parents foster these traits in their children and aiding students discover their own strengths.
 Katy can be reached by email: firstname.lastname@example.org or by phone 763-381-8149.

-Staci Prior is the counselor for the Upper School.
-She has served the Breck community in this role since the 2011-12 school year and is the proud parent of two Breck graduates.
-Staci’s background includes over 25 years in education with a Master’s Degree in School Psychology and Counseling.
-As a school counselor, her role is to help students access their education.
-Staci accomplishes this as she meets individually with students, offers support for families, consults with teachers and mental health professionals, and contributes to team meetings.
-Her role is primarily to support students in their emotional, social, and mental well being.
-Staci can be reached by email: firstname.lastname@example.org or by phone 763-381-8245.
+Carla Davies-Vue is the counselor for the Upper School.
+Carla’s background includes 25 years in education both as a licensed teacher for students with special needs and as a licensed school social worker.
+She has a Master’s Degree in Education (MA) and Social Work (MSW).
+As a school counselor, her role is to support students with their social, emotional needs in order to assist them in achieving academic success.
+Carla accomplishes this as she meets individually with students, offers help for families, consults with teachers and mental health professionals, and collaborates with her Upper School colleagues.
+Her role is primarily to support students in their emotional, social, and mental well-being.
+Carla can be reached by email: email@example.com or by phone 763-381-8245.